sleepypenguin763/Development/README.md

 > **Note**
 >
 > Unrecognized flights are defined as the following: a) if a flight has unknown callsign OR b) flight's operator is unknown.
-This filter will remove all private jets and ground vehicle(such as towing car) basically.
+This filter will basically remove all private jets and ground vehicle(such as towing car).

 ### Organization of Components
 Each component consists of the following: